Barry25000/Work-Day-Scheduler/pseudo.md

 //Workday Scheduler - Pseudo Code

-//Need to add more hours for input to your workday scheduler in the HTML
+//Add more hours for input to workday scheduler in the HTML need 9 to 5.

 //Display todays date via DayJS